medinatsalako/CAPSTONE-PROJECT-2/README.md

 ### DATA SOURCES
 The data used here was provided by the facilitatos.

+### DATA COLLECTION
+The data used for this project consists of the following;
+- Subscription type
+- Canceled
+- Region
+- Revenue

 ### TOOLS
 The tools used for this project are ;